bradhowes/SF2LibAU/README.md

 # SF2LibAU - AUv3 MIDI instrument with sound font (SF2) rendering [BETA]

-The code defines an AUAudioUnit MIDI component in Swifth that uses the [SF2Lib](https://github.com/bradhowes/SF2Lib) engine for rendering audio samples.
+The code defines an AUAudioUnit MIDI component in Swift that uses the [SF2Lib](https://github.com/bradhowes/SF2Lib) engine for rendering audio samples.

 Currently, the AUv3 component: